 - Type of filter your A/C system requires

-- The entire air quality of your Concord area home
+- The collective air quality of your the U.S. area home

 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

 - Number of occupants in the house

-For the common 1"-3" air filters, the manufacturers basically tell you to change them every 1 or 2 months, which is actually a great rule of thumb.
-But general guidelines are not applicable to all.
-If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a low population area, own a infrequently occupied home (like a vacation home) or an area where there are fewer cars around, annual replacement of your air filter may be quite sufficient.
-Why do pets matter so much?
+For your typical 1″-3″ air filters, the OEM specs basically tell you to change them every 1 or 2 months, which is actually a great rule of thumb.
+But generalities may not be suitable for your specific needs.
+If you have to tolerate light to moderate allergies, you might need to upgrade your air filter or change them even more regularly than OEM specifications.
+On the other hand, if you’re in a low population area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+Why do we call out our beloved pets?
 They have a tendency to shed, which can clog your air filter fast.
-Clearly, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause seriously reduced HVAC performance.
+Clearly, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause weak HVAC performance.